DGadaleta88/RAX_tool/README.md

  -  Double click on the metanode.
  -  Type the ID and the input SMILES.
  -  Clink on *“Ok”*.
-2. Execute the workflow by clicking on the   button on the top of the window or press Shift+F7.
+2. Execute the workflow by clicking on the *"Execute all the executable nodes"* button on the top of the window or press Shift+F7.
 3. Modify the settings in the second wrapped metanode, *"Set parameters"*.
  -  Double click on the metanode.
  -  Select the number of analogue(s) to consider for each of the three similarity.
 By default, ten analogue(s) are retrieved based on structural similarity and five based on metabolic and biological similarity.